rdkpuc/sites/README.md

 # sites
-some websites I developed during university
+some websites that i developed during university